-Participating 13-year-olds will complete subject-area questions in mathematics or reading.
-Each student will be assessed in one subject only.
-Students will also complete a survey questionnaire that provides valuable information about their educational experiences and opportunities to learn both in and outside of the classroom, as well as how they have accessed learning during the COVID-19 pandemic.
+Students will complete the assessment on NAEP-provided devices.
+They will respond to questions in mathematics, reading, or science, and each student will answer questions in only one subject.
+Students will also complete a survey questionnaire about factors related to student learning, such as their educational experiences and opportunities to learn both in and outside of the classroom.

-It takes approximately 90 minutes for students to complete the paper-based assessment, including transition time, directions, and completion of survey questionnaires.
+It takes approximately 2 hours for students to complete the assessment, including transition time, directions, and completion of a survey questionnaire.
 A broad range of accommodations are provided for students with disabilities and English learners.